 Bouddi National Park sketch map from park office.
 1:25K

-A scramble over rocks to reach a narrow and exposed beach on West Head.
+From the end of the West Head Army Track, a scramble over rocks is needed to reach the Flannel Flower Beach – a narrow and exposed beach on West Head.

 Looking for short walk to do with one of the kids not too far from home after Christmas lunch, I found a beach that hopefully could be accessed via the West Head Amy Track.
 I had walked down to the old World War II gun embankments at West Head earlier in the year, but hadn’t seen any obvious track along the coast.
 So it’s a bit of an exploratory trip on a somewhat bleak afternoon!